A Short Guide to Our Range of Fuels and Oils

-It is important to use the right fuel for your machinery or equipment to avoid causing unnecessary problems associated with the overall performance.
-Using the wrong type may lead to blocked filters, a sludge build-up within the tanks or even water intrusion.
+It’s important to use the right fuel for your machinery or equipment to avoid causing unnecessary problems associated with the overall performance.
+Using the wrong type may lead to blocked filters, sludge build-up within the tanks or even water intrusion.

 Want more advice?

-Here at Crown Oil, we have the answers with almost 70 years’ experience in the industry.
-We can advise you on your red diesel, diesel/derv, and heating oil requirements.
-Give our friendly, knowledgeable fuels specialists team a call on 0845 313 0845.
+Here at Crown Oil, we have the answers with over 70 years’ experience in the industry.
+We can advise you on your red diesel, diesel/DERV and heating oil requirements.
+Give our friendly, knowledgeable fuels specialists team a call on 0330 123 1444.
 They will be happy to assist you with your unique requirements and provide you with the best solutions.